tatsuya/effective-java/chapter-4.md

 ## Item 14: In public classes, use accessor methods, not public fields

 Public classes should never expose mutable fields.
 It is less harmful, though still questionable, for public classes to expose immutable fields.
-It is, however, sometimes desirable for package-private or private nested classes to expose fields, whether mutable or immutable.
+It is, however, sometimes desirable for package-private or private nested classes to expose fields, whether mutable or immutable, because this approach generates less visual clutter than the accessor-method approach, both in the class definition and in the client code that uses it.

 ## Item 15: Minimize mutability